-The Mayor's Office must seek and obtain approval from the City Council as set forth in this Section prior to the City acquiring, using or entering into an agreement to acquire, share or otherwise use, Surveillance Technology or Surveillance Data as defined in this Ordinance.
-The

-City may seek, but not accept, funds for Surveillance Technology without approval from the City Council, provided that the City shall notify the City Council of the funding application at the time it is submitted, and include in this notification (i) the deadline of the funding opportunity, and (ii) details regarding the nature of the Surveillance Technology for which funding is sought.
+The Mayor's Office must seek and obtain approval from the City Council as set forth in this Section prior to the City seeking funds for, acquiring, using or entering into an agreement to acquire, share or otherwise use, Surveillance Technology or Surveillance Data not previously used by the City as defined in this Ordinance.
+The City may seek, but not accept, funds for Surveillance Technology without approval from the City Council, provided that the City shall notify the City Council of the funding application at the time it is submitted, and include in this notification (i) the deadline of the funding opportunity, and (ii) details regarding the nature of the Surveillance Technology for which funding is sought.